FRE4020 : From Cannibals to Kin: Global Encounters in French and Francophone Travel Writing

 Structured Research & Reading Activities:

 Students read 1-2 article-length primary materials weekly.
 Accompanied by guided questions to facilitate student engagement and encourage close reading.
-Writing: To ensure reading is engaged, students write 200-word response to set material.
+Writing: To ensure reading is engaged, students have the option to write a formative 200-word response to set material.
 Either to answer guiding questions or link text from one week to a text from another.
 Student responses will submitted online via CANVAS in advance of scheduled small group session.
-ML provides individual feedback and draws on responses to develop student discussion in small group scheduled sessions.
+Module Leader provides individual feedback and draws on responses to develop student discussion in small group scheduled sessions.
 (KO1-7, IS3-6)

 Student-led Group Activity:

-Students will work together in small groups to present their reflections and findings based on the dérive.
+Students will work together in small groups to present their reflections and findings from fieldwork, which they will then shape into an individual assessed blog.
 (IS3, IS4, IS6) (KO1, KO2, LLO3, KO5, KO7)

 Guided Independent Study: Students' independent learning will be encouraged through weekly writing tasks, and supported through open questions, a module workbook and bibliographical materials.
 Students will have the opportunity to share their out-of-class findings with the cohort each week and to integrate their independent research into their assessments.
 (IS1, IS3, IS4, IS5, IS6) (KO1-7)